 Raise the stakes by bringing your bicycle on board the train, as Amtrak offers convenience when it comes to transporting your velocipede.

-Last summer, Joe Gumpper of Albany biked the Empire State Trail from his home to Buffalo in five-and-a-half days.
+A couple of summers ago, Joe Gumpper of Albany biked the Empire State Trail from his home to Buffalo in five-and-a-half days.
 He averaged 50-70 miles a day, which was mostly flat terrain with some hills.
 He met up with his husband in Buffalo and they drove back.
-This summer, they are considering taking the bike ride together and taking Amtrak back home, or vice versa.
+They’ve considering taking the bike ride together again, but this time taking Amtrak back home, or vice versa.